Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Problem Statement

-In a model-based setting where $A,B,C$ are known, the general control problem above can be addressed by SMPC, as will be reviewed in Section \ref{SECTION:problem:SMPC}.
-Our broad objective is to construct a data-driven method that addresses the same stochastic control problem and is equivalent, under certain tuning conditions, to SMPC.
+In a model-based setting where $A,B,C,D$ are known, the general control problem above can be addressed by SMPC, as will be reviewed in Section \ref{SECTION:problem:SMPC}.
+Our broad objective is to construct a direct data-driven method that addresses the same stochastic control problem and is equivalent, under certain tuning conditions, to SMPC.

-\begin{remark}[\bf Output Constraints and Output Tracking] State constraints and state-tracking costs are commonly considered in MPC and SMPC methods \cite{MPC:mayne2014, SMPC:mesbah2016, SMPC:heirung2018, SMPC:farina2016}, being used to enforce safety conditions and quantify control performance, respectively.
-Our problem setup focuses on output control, with the internal state being unknown and unmeasured.
-For this reason, we instead considered output constraint \eqref{Eq:constraints:output} for safety conditions and output-tracking cost \eqref{Eq:stage_cost} for performance evaluation, which are both common in DDPC methods such as \cite{DeePC:coulson2019a}. \oprocend \end{remark}
+\begin{remark}[\bf Output Constraints and Output Tracking] State constraints and costs are commonly considered in MPC and SMPC methods \cite{MPC:mayne2014, SMPC:mesbah2016, SMPC:heirung2018, SMPC:farina2016}, being used to enforce safety conditions and quantify control performance, respectively.
+Our problem setup focuses on output control, with the internal state being unknown and unrealized.
+For this reason, we instead considered input-output constraint \eqref{Eq:safety_constraint} for safety conditions and output-tracking cost \eqref{Eq:stage_cost} for performance evaluation, which are both common in DDPC methods such as \cite{DeePC:coulson2019a}. \oprocend \end{remark}